thomasdenney/FAQ/README.md

 ###Which iOS device?

 Provided that you can run iOS 8 you will be fine.
-This includes the iPod Touch 5G, iPhone 4S+ and iPad 2+.
+This includes the iPod touch 5G, iPhone 4S+ and iPad 2+.
 Remember, however, that Apple may not support all of these devices for iOS 9.
-If you're tight on budget then an iPad Mini with Retina Display or an iPod Touch is the best option.
+If you're tight on budget then an iPad Mini with Retina Display or an iPod touch is the best option.

 ###Do I have to pay $99 for the developer license to get my app on the App Store?